piousbox/bjjcollective_railsapp_2015/README.md

 then there is the v2 of categories (encyclopedia).
 I want it in both react and rails views.

+-=----- instructions on how to set it up
+* get the code
+* install mongodb
+* setup s3
+* get some test data
+* run tests

 Install
 =======
  sudo apt-get install libmysqlclient-dev -y